+Mordell's Conjecture (Faltings's Theorem)

-Using an effective extension of the abc Conjecture for a number field.
-N. Elkies deduces an effective version of Faltings's Theorem on the finiteness of the set of rational points on an algebraic curve of genus ≥ 2 over the same number field.
+Using an extension of the abc Conjecture for number fields, N. Elkies deduces Faltings's Theorem on the finiteness of the set of rational points on an algebraic curve of genus > 2.

 L.J.
+Mordell (1922)

-Mordell (1922) G. Faltings (1984)
+G. Faltings (1984) N. Elkies (1991)